RunhangShu/Myweb/content/r/Must know statistics in omics.md

 t.test(c(19000,700,1000),c(0,0,0))
 ```

-Suprisingly, the unadjusted p-value from the t-test is 0.37
+Surprisingly, the unadjusted p-value from the t-test is 0.37